c3lang/c3c/README.md

 - `type` not handled.
 - Identifier analysis incomplete.
 - Macro call not handled completely.
-- Function calls not handled completely.
-- Struct initializers not complete.
-- Varargs.

 #### What's missing overall

-- Integration with C.
+- Improved integration with C.
+- Generic macros.

 #### What's working?

 - Lexing and parsing works (except for the exceptions noted above).
 - Simple "hello world"
+- Most simpler C code.

+(For more details see missing.txt)

 If you wish to contribute with ideas, please file issues on the c3docs: https://github.com/c3lang/c3docs instead of the compiler.